Honesty. Integrity. Pride.

 St. Andrews Gets Involved With The Community

-Rusty is the founding member of the Latino Community Foundation of Colorado (LCFC) – a community that brings together Hispanic philanthropists in an effort to provide grants and leadership to nonprofit Latino based organizations.
-Together, more than $1.2 million has been awarded to Latino nonprofits across Colorado for programs that make a real difference in communities.
+Rusty is a founding member of the Latino Community Foundation of Colorado (LCFC) – a community that brings together Hispanic philanthropists in an effort to provide grants and leadership to non-profit Latino based organizations.
+Together, more than $6 million has been awarded to over 100 Latino non-profit organizations across Colorado, over last 11 years.

 Rusty’s involvement with Hispanic Contractors of Colorado (HCC) provides a ton of community outreach.
 It’s a non-profit association that serves 135 members through a wide range of diverse companies and focuses on creating equal opportunities for minority firms in the construction industry.
 They encourage their firms to become active members through training, networking opportunities, out reach programs and public advocacy groups.
 HCC represents minorities, women and small businesses in the subcontractor, supplies and services, design/engineering firms and public entities, among their members are some of the largest contractors in the United States.